Are You Frozen Let It Go and Thaw

 Allow your heart to beat in the cold

 Five steps to preventing freezer burn in your heart:

-1. Understand If one spot of your heart is colder, tend to it, put your focus on the word of God, without God pain moves toward the coldest spot, forming a hardened heart.
+1. Understand If one spot in your heart is colder, tend to it, and put your focus on the word of God; without God, the pain moves toward the coldest place, forming a hardened heart.

-2. Keep the temperature as constant as possible, make sure there is room for God first to work, then allowing Him to do a work for you.
+2. Keep the temperature as constant as possible.
+Make sure there is room for God first to work, then allow Him to do work for you.

-3. Let go and go to God, He is a great thermometer, He regulates the temperature, pay attention to His Spirit within your heart.
+3. Let go of God; He is a great thermometer; He regulates the temperature and pays attention to His Spirit within your heart.

-5. Most important don’t let the frost build up allow Him to handle things.
+5. don’t let the frost build up and allow God to handle things.

-We may have relapses requiring His thaw when forgetting to quietly go to Him, but He's seeking us as we are shying away, just like a daddy watching his child fall down, He nudges us back up brushing off the dirt.
-If we get stuck He sends a helper, if the hole is tough He supplies sufficient grace, it may be hard to handle this snow globe, nonetheless, He handles everything, when we let it go, to Him, He is the restorer of our beating heart.
+We may have relapses requiring His thaw when forgetting to go to Him, but He’s seeking us as we are shying away, just like a dad watching his child fall.
+He nudges us back up, brushing off the dirt.
+If we get stuck, He sends a helper; if the hole is tight, He supplies sufficient grace.
+It may be hard to handle this snow globe.
+God controls everything; when we let it go, He is the restorer of our beating heart.

-Sure, we wish not to have those moments when we buckle, those days when we weaken, however, these are important to our to our destiny.
-In our submission to His intervention and guidance, we are recipients’ of His Divine Spirit.
-The emotion of deliverance by His spirit is better than any joy, any medicine, any crutch, anything we give ourselves to, as a means of replacing Him, forget about it, as He is irreplaceable.
-He is the master of forever, the healer of our frozen places, as we live always in the thaw with our Jesus.
+Sure, we wish not to have those moments when we buckle, those days when we weaken.
+However, these are important to our destiny.
+In our submission, intervention and guidance, we are recipients of His Divine Spirit.
+To replace Him, the emotion of deliverance by His spirit is better than any joy, medicine, crutch, or anything we give ourselves.
+Forget about it, as He is irreplaceable.
+He is the master of forever, the healer of our cold places, as we always live in the thaw with our Jesus.